rfnaufal/data-engineering/02-workflow-orchestration/guide/02_kestra-flow.md

 - Plugin defaults that send all log messages at the `ERROR` level
 - A concurrency limit of two executions — any additional runs while two are active will fail

-Note:

-Once a flow is created, its namespace and id CANNOT be changed.

 <img src="ss/02/edit-flows.png" width="75%">